 Despite the league’s reduced size, the competition remained fierce.
 In a dramatic finale, Ashley Coppersmith and the Vegas Knight Hawks captured the 2018 championship, defeating Michaela Arroyo and the Cedar Rapids Titans.
 The win marked Ashley’s second career championship, tying the all-time record and symbolizing the league’s enduring spirit of competition, adaptability, and community — even in a season of transition.

 The 2019 season marked a period of transformation for the Bragging Rights Fantasy League.
-Brooklyn rejoined the league after a one-year hiatus, now led by General Manager Cory Colvin, signaling a new era of leadership and competition.
+Brooklyn rejoined the league after a one-year hiatus, bringing back long-time General Manager Cory Colvin.
 For the first time, the league expanded beyond Wisconsin’s borders, introducing non-resident General Managers to restore the roster to 12 teams.
 Among the newcomers were Travis Gebel (Boston), DeMario Suggs (Los Angeles), and Richard Head (Miami), bringing fresh energy — and, soon enough, drama — to the league.

 On the field, the Inferno rose once again, capturing their third championship.
 But the season was not without turmoil.
 In one of the most infamous early-season scandals, Boston GM Travis Gebel was dismissed after just four weeks following a lineup controversy that shook the league’s integrity.
 Commissioner Bautch temporarily assumed control of the team before appointing Chris Cholka as the new General Manager to guide Boston through the remainder of the season.
 In a decisive move to preserve competitive fairness, all team stats and records were reassigned to Cholka, effectively erasing Gebel from Bragging Rights Fantasy League history.